andyg2/docker-compose-php-nginx-mysql-redis/README.md

 ## Notes.
-To avoid conflicts with existing host services: changed the web server port to 88 (./docker-compose.yml:11) Changed the Mqsql port to 3303 (./docker-compose.yml:30)
+To avoid conflicts with existing host services:
+  Changed the web server port to 88 (./docker-compose.yml:10) Removed exposed ports for mysql and redis as they are handled by the links between containers.
+  The only host ports required now are 88 (web server) and 8080 (phpmyadmin)